-A champion of new music, she created the roles of Fiordiligi in the premiere of Jonathan Dawe's Cosi Faran Tutti at Columbia University’s Italian Academy, Ani King George in the premiere of The Enchanted Organ, a burlesque opera by Gordon Beeferman and Charlotte Jackson, So Yeon in John Eaton's microtonal opera, Re-Routed, with the Pocket Opera Players at Symphony Space, the title role in a staged reading of Louis Karchin's Jane Eyre with Center for Contemporary Opera, and Maria in The Bonfire of the Vanities by Stefania de Kenessey and Michael Bergmann.
-Ms. Richardson has also been a featured performer with the New York Festival of Song (NYFOS Next,) American Composer’s Alliance Summer Festival, The Jessold Consort, OPERAtion Brooklyn with Opera on Tap and American Opera Projects, VocalEssence under Philip Brunelle, Mimesis Ensemble, Aguava New Music Ensemble at the Tribeca Performing Arts Center, Orlando Philharmonic, and the Lucerne Festival in Switzerland as a member of the Contemporary Music Festival Academy under Pierre Boulez.
+A champion of new music, she recently performed in the 8 woman ensemble of Ray Lustig's Semmelweis at the National Arts Club.
+She has premiered many roles in contemporary opera, including Fiordiligi in the premiere of Jonathan Dawe's Cosi Faran Tutti at Columbia University’s Italian Academy, Ani King George in the premiere of The Enchanted Organ, a burlesque opera by Gordon Beeferman and Charlotte Jackson, So Yeon in John Eaton's microtonal opera, Re-Routed, with the Pocket Opera Players at Symphony Space, the title role in a staged reading of Louis Karchin's Jane Eyre with Center for Contemporary Opera, and Maria in The Bonfire of the Vanities by Stefania de Kenessey and Michael Bergmann.
+Ms. Richardson has also been a featured performer with the Curiosity Cabinet, New York Festival of Song (NYFOS Next,) American Composer’s Alliance Summer Festival, The Jessold Consort, OPERAtion Brooklyn with Opera on Tap and American Opera Projects, VocalEssence under Philip Brunelle, Mimesis Ensemble, Aguava New Music Ensemble, and the Lucerne Festival in Switzerland as a member of the Contemporary Music Festival Academy under Pierre Boulez.

 Ms. Richardson has won various awards and grants from the Kurt Weill Foundation, Gerda Lissner Foundation, Heinz Rehfuss Singing Actor Awards, Metropolitan Opera National Council, Fritz and Lavinia Jensen Foundation, Heida Hermanns International Voice Competition, and Opera Birmingham’s Cassell Stewart Vocal Competition.

 No stranger to musical theater, Ms. Richardson got her start in dance and theater at an early age and is comfortable with crossover and belting.
-She recently debuted her one-woman cabaret, My Favorite Things, at West Michigan Symphony’s “The Block.”
+She originated the role of the "Ghost of Christmas Past" in the new musical Scrooge No More at the Globe Theater at Busch Gardens Williamsburg under choreographer and director Lisa Shriver.
+Other recent theater endeavors include the 1940's burlesque musical comedy revue Knockers: A Burlesque Musical off Broadway at the Elektra Theater with the Hot Box Girls, Hot jazz Burlesque Shows in Vienna with the Hot Box Girls, ensemble in Sweeney Todd in the Piper Theater's Summer Festival at the Old Stone Playhouse in Brooklyn, and two one-woman cabarets at West Michigan Symphony’s “The Block.”
 She has also appeared as Rosie (Cabaret), Lili Vanessi (Kiss Me Kate), Cinderella (Into the Woods), Dream Laurey (Oklahoma!), Tribe Member (Hair), Leonide (Triumph of Love), Angel City 4 (City of Angels), and featured dancer/ensemble in On the Town, Will Rogers Follies, and Once on this Island, to name a few.